Okanjo/okanjo-app-elastic/README.md

 * `name` – Template name to delete
 * `options.*` – Additional deleteTemplate request options

+### `elastic.ensureTemplatedIndex(indexConfig, doCreate, [createSchema])`
+* `indexConfig` – Typical index configuration object
+  * `indexConfig.template_name` – Name of the template
+  * `indexConfig.index_patterns` - Array of the index patterns the template applies to
+  * `indexConfig.template` – The index mappings and settings template
+  * `indexConfig.index.name` – The name of the index to create
+* `doCreate` - When truthy, the index will be created if not already present
+* `createSchema` – Optional.
+Override the template mappings and settings, if desired.
+Defaults to `null` to inherit the template mappings and settings.
+Use this for overriding stuff like shard counts, e.g. `{ settings: { number_of_shards: 10 } }`

 ### Not Implemented?
 Is your elastic client function missing?
 No problem.